marshadmajeedh/Typing-Speed-Test/typing-speed-test/README.md

 * CSS
 * Vanilla JS

-* I built this project for fun and to improve my tying speed
+# I built this project for fun and to improve my typing speed